helene-nguyen/architecture-api/README.md

 ## Authors: [Yumi](https://github.com/helene-nguyen) & [Fredo](https://github.com/Megafredo)

 ---

 ## Introduction

 This repository contains a starter template for user authentication and CRUD operations.

+This API was inspired by some concepts from the hexagonal architecture work of Dr. [Alistair Cockburn](https://alistair.cockburn.us/hexagonal-architecture/) in an article he wrote in 2005.

+Ports & Adapters is a pattern that promotes decoupling from technology and frameworks.

 Hope it can help :)